bioRxiv Connector#

 “Show me bioRxiv submission statistics”

-“How many preprints are on medRxiv?”
+“How many new preprints are posted monthly?”

-“Track preprint growth over the last year”
+“Track bioRxiv growth over the last year”

 What Claude will do: